-Founder & Director Mara Clarke has varied background with experience ranging from public relations to tech start ups to abortion activism and waiting tables.
+Founder & Director Mara Clarke has a varied background with experience ranging from public relations to tech start ups to abortion activism and waiting tables.
 She founded Abortion Support Network between various jobs and parenting, and was part of ASN’s volunteer team for several years before having the honour of being ASN’s first paid staff person.
 She was ASN’s director through 2017, stepped down to a more operational role, and returned as director of ASN in January 2021.
 Mara can’t wait until the amazing groups campaigning for abortion law reform make ASN obsolete.

 Board of Trustees